evoluteur/evolutility-ui-react/README.md

 ## Models

-For each application, several views will be generated form a single model.
+For each application, all views can be generated from the model at run-time.
-Models describe the object and its list of fields.
+Each model describe an object and its list of fields.

 ### Entity